srinathvrao/WhoIsInIt/README.md

 # WhoIsInIt : Real-time Face Recognition on Android using Clarifai's API and OpenCV

-This application uses the 1024-dimensional Face Embedding obtained from the Clarifai API, for each face, and performs a series of calculations on the phone, to check if 2 faces are close to each other, within a threshold distance.
+This application uses the 1024-dimensional Face Embedding obtained from the Clarifai API, for each face, and performs a series of calculations on the phone, to check if 2 faces are close to each other, within a threshold.

 The best feature about this application is it does not require a phone with a robust GPU.
-You need a good internet upload speed.
+You only need a good internet upload speed.

-Clarifai's Face Embedding model is still in beta.
-It might not be the fastest.
+**Clarifai's Face Embedding model is still in beta.
+It might not be the fastest.**

 <br/>It takes about 1.5 seconds to recognize a face with a 43 Mbps upload speed.
 <br/>It took me 5.94 seconds because I had a 2.75 Mbps upload speed.
 (I live under a rock :) )

+##All the face data is stored locally, on your phone!!
+Your photo is sent to the Clarifai API to return the face embedding.

-References given at the end.
+##References have been given at the end.

 Hello, World!         |  I'm Srinath :---------------------------:|:-------------------------: